-During the six months ended June 30, 2022, net cash provided by financing activities was approximately \$301.7 million, which consisted of approximately \$195.0 million in proceeds from PIPE Financing, approximately \$100.0 million in proceeds from borrowings related to the Purchase Agreement with FTX Ventures, approximately \$29.7 million in proceeds from the Business Combination, net of redemptions and approximately \$1.6 million exercises, partially offset by approximately \$23.0 million for the payment of costs related to the Business Combination and approximately \$1.6 million related to the requerchase of Class A Common Stock.
+During the six months ended June 30, 2022, net cash provided by financing activities was approximately \$301.7 million, which consisted of approximately \$195.0 million in proceeds from PIPE Financing, approximately \$100.0 million in proceeds from borrowings related to the Purchase Agreement with FTX Ventures, approximately \$29.7 million in proceeds from the Business Combination, net of redemptions and approximately \$1.6 million in proceeds from stock option exercises, partially offset by approximately \$23.0 million for the payment of costs related to the Business Combination and approximately \$1.6 million related to the repurchase of Class A Common Stock.
 For more information on the Business Combination and Purchase Agreement with FTX Ventures, see "- Business Combination and Public Company Costs" and "-Recent Developments", respectively

-During the six months ended June 30, 2021, net cash provided by financing activities was approximately \$18.0 million, which consisted of approximately \$2.0 million in proceeds from debt and credit facility borrowings, approximately \$0.9 million in proceeds from stock option exercises, partially offset by approximately \$3.0 million for the payment of deferred issuance costs related to the Business Combination.
+During the six months ended June 30, 2021, net cash provided by financing activities was approximately \$18.0 million, which consisted of approximately \$23.0 million in proceeds from debt and credit facility borrowings, approximately \$0.9 million in proceeds from stock option exercises, partially offset by approximately \$3.9 million of repayments on a line of credit and approximately \$2.0 million for the payment of deferred issuance costs related to the Business Combination.